cylc/cylc-doc/src/tutorial/furthertopics/clock-triggered-tasks.rst

 Again, notice how the tasks trigger until the current time is reached.

-eave your workflow running for a while to confirm it is working as expected before stopping it.
+Leave your workflow running for a while to confirm it is working as expected before stopping it.